Shejalmule/manual-testing/README.md

 # manual-testing
-i have written the test cases for opencart application manually to test the application is working as requirments or not.
+i have written the test cases for guru99 bank application manually to test the application is working as requirments or not.